LeSonicDev/context/笔记仓库/行业研究/事件分析/寻找历史事件/寻找历史事件提示词-Eng.md

     - **信源确认 (Source Confirmation):** State the type of A-Grade or B-Grade source(s) used to verify the event's core facts (e.g., "Verified via A-Grade source (SEC 10-K filing for fiscal year 1998)", "Confirmed via B-Grade source (Official company press release dated May 6, 1998)").

 4. **Format Output:** Use clear Markdown formatting.
 Group the results under two main third-level headings: `### 成功先例 (Positive Precedents)` and `### 警示先例 (Cautionary Precedents)`.
 Use a fourth-level heading (`####`) for each individual historical case.

+---

+Output in Simplified Chinese
+**I am a high-end user and require high-quality output.
+Do not treat my task with the methods used for ordinary users.**